 We acknowledge your comments concerning Land Use District Boundary Amendments, Land Use Approvals, Environmental Assessment requirement, CZM and Drainage related to the project.
-These will be incorporated into the EA.
+These will

 A draft Environmental Assessment is being prepared and we will be sending you a copy for your review.